lornevgreen/CloudBank-V2/README.md

 3. SEND TO EMAIL ( Payee Email )
 4. ACCOUNT NUMBER OR MEMO
 5. DATE MOVED TO PENDING ( Day that the check was moved to pending )
-6. AMOUNT (Amount of CloudCoin to be sent )
+6. AMOUNT (Amount of CloudCoins to be sent )
 7. SIGNED BY ( Who is sending the CloudCoins )
 8. YOUR EMAIL ( Senders Email )
-9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )
+9. YOUR OTHER CONTACT INFO  ( Other information that can be included too, for the contact )
 10. DATE COMPLETED

 ### Archive Month Year ( e.g. Archive December 2017 )
-Creates a sheet with all the payments from a month and year for historical purposes.
+Creates a sheet with all the payments from each month and year for historical purposes.
 1. STATUS (Paid, Canceled, Expired)
 2. PAY TO THE ORDER OF ( Payee Name )
 3. SEND TO EMAIL ( Payee Email )